 If this is the case, the flapper is going to have to be changed.
 You can do this yourself or call your local plumber for help.

 It doesn’t matter how careful you are, your walls are eventually going to get a few holes in them.
-From hanging up picture and mirrors to careless kids, and curious pets, holes happen.
+From hanging up pictures and mirrors to careless kids, and curious pets, holes happen.

 Even if you have camouflaged all the holes, if you are ready to change things up, they may be easy to see.
 The good news is, this is an easy fix.